AlexVCaron/nf-bids/docs/configuration.md

-# Configuration Guide

-This guide covers the YAML configuration format used by the nf-bids plugin.

-## Overview
+# Overview

-The configuration file defines how BIDS files should be grouped and emitted through the channel.
-It follows the same format as the original [bids2nf](https://github.com/AlexVCaron/bids2nf) workflow.
+The configuration file defines how BIDS files are grouped and emitted through the channel.
+It follows the same format as the original [bids2nf](https://agah.dev/bids2nf/configuration) workflow.

 ## Configuration Structure